Neck Lift in Salt Lake City

 What is the scarring like after a neck lift?

-In most neck lifts, Dr. Reuben and Dr. Clayton will make incisions in three different locations: a small incision under the chin combined with incisions that wrap around each earlobe and terminate in the hairline.
+In most neck lifts, Dr. Reuben will make incisions in three different locations: a small incision under the chin combined with incisions that wrap around each earlobe and terminate in the hairline.
 We work very hard to make these incisions very discreet.
 Plus, healing is such that the incisions in these areas become virtually invisible in a few months to a year.